nitrogen76/cheapWeather/sensors.md

 There are custom firmwares that will allow you to scrape directly.
 Also, MQTT is on the roadmap for newer sensors.

 Any sensor that is powered by rtl_433 should work just fine.
 Also, any sensor you can get data from and into influxDB is easy.
-It took me 20 minutes to write code to get the Dracal barometer to work.
+It took me 20 minutes to set up [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) to ingest the data from AirGradient's API.